psycopg/psycopg/docs/basic/adapt.rst

   - Pure `!Enum` classes are dumped as normal strings, using their member names as value.
-The unknown oid is used, so PostgreSQL should be able to use this string is most contexts (such as an enum or a text field).
+The unknown oid is used, so PostgreSQL should be able to use this string in most contexts (such as an enum or a text field).

   - Mix-in enums are dumped according to their mix-in type (because a `class MyIntEnum(int, Enum)` is more specifically an `!int` than an `!Enum`, so